Top 45+ Flutter Interview Questions And Answers

 Ans:

 An AnimationController handles Flutter animations.
 It sets the interpolation curve, playback state, and duration of the animation.
 Animation-specific widgets like AnimatedContainer or AnimatedBuilder automatically animate changes to their properties, while animation objects describe values that vary over time.
 AnimatedBuilder and AnimationController enable developers to build explicit animations, giving them exact control over the behavior of the animation.
-Flutter facilitates physics-based animations as well, employing methods such as fling or spring animations to create realistic motion effects.

 30. What is the Flutter Hero widget used for?